-Notes: If a student has taken general physics 1500 or physics with calculus 1600 from PC, or its equivalent at another school, before declaring the physics minor, she/he must pass a qualifying examination given by the physics department.
-A grade of "C-"or higher in PHYS 1500 or its approved equivalent course is required to enroll in PHYS 1610.
-A grade of "C-"or higher in PHYS 1610 or its approved equivalent is required to enroll in any upper-division physics course and the student must pass a qualifying examination given by the physics department.
+^{}If a student has taken General Physics 1500 or Physics with Calculus 1600 from PC, or its equivalent at another school, before declaring the physics minor, s/he must pass a qualifying examination given by the physics department.
+A grade of 'C-' or higher in PHYS 1500 or its approved equivalent course is required to enroll in PHYS 1610.
+A grade of 'C-' or higher in PHYS 1610 or its approved equivalent is required to enroll in any upper division physics course and the student must pass a qualifying examination given by the physics department.